San Francisco Rush: Extreme Racing

 San Francisco Rush: Extreme Racing is a 1996 racing video game developed and published by Atari Games for arcades.
-It was later ported to home consoles under the Midway label, beginning with the Nintendo 64 in 1997 and the PlayStation and Windows in 1998.
-An updated version named San Francisco Rush The Rock: Alcatraz Edition was later released with more tracks and cars.
+It was ported to home consoles under the Midway label, beginning with the Nintendo 64 in 1997 and the PlayStation and Windows in 1998.
+An updated version named San Francisco Rush The Rock: Alcatraz Edition was released with more tracks and cars.
 It was a critical and commercial hit, and became the first in the Rush series, followed by San Francisco Rush 2049 (1999), bounded by the non-arcade Rush 2: Extreme Racing USA (1998).